 When used by a dermatologist to treat signs of aging or excessive sweating, no serious side effects like problems breathing or swallowing have ever been reported.

-Dermatologists continue to make patient safety their number-one priority.
+Dermatologists continue to make patient safety their No. 1 priority.
 Each year, the AAD offers continuing medical education sessions that include best practices for treating patients with this treatment.
 Dermatologists continue to make new research breakthroughs in the use of botulinum toxin therapy.

 Dermatologists have millions of satisfied patients.
 They treat people of all colors and skin types with botulinum toxin therapy.